ozgurozmen/FS-DSSE/README.md

 3 - Store the keyword hash table at the server side and request and get it in search 4 - Optimize the data type for D (OPTIONAL)

-# FS_DSSE
+# Forward-private Sublinear DSSE (FS-DSSE)
-Basic implementation of FS_DSSE.
-The full paper will be available soon.
+Basic implementation of FS-DSSE.
+The full paper is published in IEEE ICC 2018 and available at https://eprint.iacr.org/2017/1222.pdf.

 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full FS_DSSE workspace.

 # Required Libraries